-Just some of the activities that the people at Sail Close get up to, including looking after the Shetland ponies and planting vegetables
+Just some of the activities that the people at Sail Close get up to, including volunteering to look after the Shetland ponies and planting vegetables

 This week, I want to tell you about the amazing array of volunteer work that the people we support at Sail Close in King’s Lynn get up to.
 Staff help the people we support to be very active in the local community, as well as dedicating their time to help to give back.